 my determined refusal to pen any “apology” or “clarification”, my refusal to pay damages, or any part of CAIR-CAN’s legal costs or expenses, and my commitment through the present statement and other means to keep all of this transparent, paid off.
 This is a lesson to others in the media and elsewhere who face efforts to silence responsible questions. (as cited in Point de Bascule)

 In 2006, CAIR-CAN also settled a lawsuit with David Frum, whom they accused of libel, following the publication of a column in the National Post in which he raised the issue of CAIR-CAN and its links to CAIR.
 An editor’s note was issued by the National Post as part of the settlement, which states in part “David Frum and the National Post acknowledge that neither Sheema Khan nor the Council on American-Islamic Relations Canada advocates or promotes terrorism.” (as cited in DAFKA) However, as David Frum noted, “the lawsuit against the National Post and myself was settled with an editor’s note that likewise offered no apology or retraction.
 The settlement of the Harris lawsuit should be of special interest to Canadians.
-David Harris is one of Canada’s leading experts on terrorism: a former chief of strategic planning for CSIS and now president of the IINSIGNIS consulting firm.
+David Harris is one of Canada’s leading experts on terrorism: a former chief of strategic planning for CSIS and now president of the INSIGNIS consulting firm.
 His views are regularly heard on television and radio.
 Now he has recovered his full freedom to speak and to alert Canadians to the dangers in their midst.
 This should establish once and for all that media organizations can broadcast his carefully chosen words without legal risk.” (as cited in DAFKA)

 This strategy of accusing critics of Islam of defamation does garner publicity for the NCCM and makes trouble for those who publicly criticize Islam, but what, if anything, does it do to promote a positive image of Islam and Muslims in Canada?
 Cutting ties with CAIR is a positive step.
-If the NCCM wants to be taken seriously as an organization advocating for Canadian Muslims, it would do well to clean its own house and take care not to associate with groups, such as CAIR, rather than cynically trying to shout down its critics.
+If the NCCM wants to be taken seriously as an organization advocating for Canadian Muslims, it will do well to clean its own house and take care not to associate with groups, such as CAIR, rather than cynically trying to shout down its critics.

 Posted by Geoffrey